Michigan State vs. Pittsburgh Peach Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- Michigan State and its opponents have gone over the current 57-point total in seven of 12 games this season.
+- Michigan State and its opponents have gone over the current 56-point total in eight of 12 games (66.7%) this season.

-- Pittsburgh's games have gone over 57 points in nine of 13 chances this season.
+- Pittsburgh and its opponents have combined to score more than 56 points in nine of 13 games this season.

-- Thursday's total is 17.9 points lower than the two team's combined 74.9 points per game average.
+- The combined points per game average of the two teams, 74.9, is 18.9 points more than Thursday's over/under.

-- Spartans games have an average total of 55 points this season, two fewer than Thursday's over/under.
+- The average total in Spartans games this season is 55, one point fewer than Thursday's over/under of 56 .

-- The 57-point total for this game is three points below the 60 points per game average total in Panthers games this season.
+- The 56-point total for this game is four points below the 60 points per game average total in Panthers games this season.

 Michigan State Stats and Trends